Headdress Types

 Variations

-- A crown consisting of four lozenge-shaped pieces giving a smooth
+- A crown consisting of four lozenge-shaped pieces giving a smooth crown

 - A blocked felt smooth crown shape.